 We bifurcated a derivative liability related to the acceleration clause triggered upon an event of default (contingent put option) under the 2022 Term Loan.
-The contingent put option liability is classified as a derivative liability on the consolidated balance sheet.
-The estimated fair value of the contingent put option liability was determined by using a risk-neutral valuation model wherein the fair value of the underlying debt facility is estimated, both with and without the presence of the default provisions, holding all other assumptions constant.
+The contingent put option liability was classified as a derivative liability on the consolidated balance sheet.
+The estimated fair value of the contingent put option liability is estimated, both with and without the presence of the default provisions, holding all other assumptions constant.
+The contingent put option liability was extinguished when the 2022 Term Loan Agreement was terminated in July 2024 and the loan fully repaid in connection with the July 2024 Shareholder Notes.